Zenbu Media: Relix Magazine

 Relix Magazine was founded in 1974 by Les Kippel as a newsletter focusing on The Grateful Dead.
 Originally, the publication was called Dead Relix and was less than twenty pages thick with a hand-drawn black and white cover.
 By 1978, Dead Relix had dropped the word "Dead" from its title and expanded to include articles about the entire Bay Area psychedelic scene.
 From here, Relix expanded to encompass musical genres such as reggae and heavy metal.

 After the death of Jerry Garcia in 1995, Relix began to report on jam bands and other genres of music not considered as mainstream.
 In 2000, the magazine was purchased by Steve Bernstein and in 2007, it entered the Rock and Roll Hall of Fame.
 Today, Relix covers jam bands, indie rockers, singer-songwriters, and the live music scene in general.
 Each issue comes with a free CD sampling various up and coming bands.
 Bernstein sold Relix to Relix Media Group in 2009.

 Metal Edge

 Metal Edge was the longest-running metal magazine in America.
-It was first published by Sterling Publishing in 1985 and was closed in 2009 after being purchased by Zenbu Media in February of 2007.
+It was first published by Sterling Publishing in 1985 and was closed in 2009 after being purchased by Zenbu Media in February 2007.
 Its founding editor was Gerri Miller, and Paul Gargano assumed the role in 2022 when the magazine nameplate was resurrected as a website.